The Facts and FAQs

 70% of terminally ill people die in hospitals or nursing homes.
 80 to 90% would choose to die at home, surrounded by loved ones, if that were an option.
 Fewer than 25% actually do.

 The home for the dying or comfort care model has been thriving in locations in northern New York State since 1984.
 Terminally ill patients and their families have found this viable end-of-life option to be a welcome alternative to nursing facilities or expensive in-home care.
-With no current hospice residence, hospital-based hospice unit, or home for the dying in Ulster County, Jim & Lisa’s Circle Home will be the first to provide people in need with a real home and a circle of support.
+Jim & Lisa’s Circle Home will be the first in our region to provide people in need with a real home and a circle of support.

 Questions?
 We have answers…